The

 serving in the U.S. Office of Strategic Services (later reorganized as the CIA)

 in Japan in 1946.
-They became close friends, and Mr. Levin introduced Kurka to his wife (music educator May Kurka) while all three were earning their
+They became close friends, and Mr. Levin introduced Kurka to his wife (music educator May Kurka)

-Masters at Columbia.
+while all three were earning their Masters in New York City.
 His most celebrated work was the opera The Good Soldier Schweik, completed during the

 later stages of his illness and produced after his death.

-only child) after him.
+My parents thought highly enough of him to middle-name me (their only child) after him.
 My mother's performance of his piano sonata even

 influenced my own early composing.